 Mikasa recently signed a contract with EPLAN, a German control panel CAD manufacturer with a 70% share of the European market, in plan of promoting the company and it’s product like E-T-A. But this time, Mikasa is planned to also support the sales promotion by creating a design system of EPLAN’s, incorporating monetize information obtained through Mikasa’s online direct marketing.

-A Small Giant with 200,000 Potential Customers
+Small Giant with 200,000 Potential Customers

 What makes it possible for a small control panel manufacturer in Aichi, Japan to do business alongside European business giants?
 The secret lies in Miaksa’s ability to provide drafts, proposals, and planning, and in the pull-based business style that has kept it in the lead.

 Headquarters Address: 166 Aza-miyazoe Ohaza-saito,Fuso-town Niwa-conty, Aichi 480-0104